oracle-livelabs/security/database/advanced/key-vault/key-vault-Lab5.md

-# Oracle Key Vault (OKV)

-## Lab 5: Migrate to OKV in 5 easy steps
+# Lab 5: Migrate to OKV in 5 Easy Steps

-### Prepare Oracle Key Vault and the encrypted database for centralized TDE key management.
-In this lab you will prepare Oracle Key Vault for the incoming database and install the OKV client endpoint software on the database host.
+## Introduction
+To migrate from a local TDE wallet to using Oracle Key Vault (the centralized key manager), both the Key Vault server and the database host environments need to be set up to communicate with each other.

+To use OKV as the centralized key manager for TDE KEYS for Oracle DB... (not communicate)

 Estimated Lab Time: 15 minutes

-#### Objectives
+### Objectives
-In this LiveLab, you will go through the steps of migrating an encrypted database from a local TDE wallet to centralized TDE key management in Oracle Key Vault.
+In this lab, you will prepare the Oracle Key Vault server for the incoming database and install the client endpoint software on the database host to establish a means of communication between the server (Oracle Key Vault) and the client (the database host).

+add more on the migration stuff, onboarding oracle db to okv server (objective should be one liner)

-#### Prerequisites
+### Prerequisites
-This lab assumes you went through Lab 4.
+This lab assumes you have completed lab 4.

-### Task 1: Prepare OKV for the incoming database
+## Task 1: Prepare OKV for the incoming database

 1. Login to Key Vault as user **KVEPADMIN**